dagraham/nts-dgraham/README.md

 ### Overview

 _nts_ is pure python and runs in a terminal window on any platform that supports python >= 3.7.3.
+Its purpose is to ease both the recording of information and its subsequent retrieval.

 Notes are recorded in plain text files with the extension ".txt" located anywhere below the _nts data_ directory.
 Note files are simple: